 - April 14, 2018: Held at Calvary Baptist Church.
 Community members learned about the Demonstration Project, showed how they wanted Broad Street to be arranged, and heard updates about design plans for Clifford Street through the 195 land, Friendship Street, and Pine Street.
 See the meeting presentation in English and Spanish and the Conceptual plans for Phase 1

 - November 28, 2017: Held at Southside Cultural Center.
 Project neighbors learned about the vision for City Walk and opportunities to share their visions for the future of Broad Street, Clifford Street through the 195 land, and Friendship & Pine streets through Upper South Providence.
 See the meeting presentation in English and Spanish and the Break-out table boards.

 Friday & Saturday, June 15 & 16, 2018 | Broad Street between Public Street and Potters Ave – A temporary party in the street to see how the community’s ideas for Broad Street work in real life.
 Check out the video about the demonstration:

 See event-specific documents above.
 Below are general documents:

 Alex Ellis, Principal Planner

 Stay tuned for additional information!

 Whenever possible, the City brings the planning process to existing community gathering places.
 This includes attending standing community meetings, tabling at special events, and canvassing out in the neighborhood.
-If you are interested in having City staff or our Street Team members conduct outreach at your event, please contact Alex Ellis at 401-680-8522 or .
+If you are interested in having City staff or our Street Team members conduct outreach at your event, please contact Alex Ellis at 401-680-8522 or email@example.com.